 Hey, teacher!
 My seminary professor says that was a one-time event, never to be repeated.

-Your professor is only partly correct.
-Special outward manifestations of God's power accompanied several events in the Book of Acts.
+Your professor is partly correct.
+It's true that the Holy Spirit only showed these specific manifestations at Pentecost.
+However, special outward manifestations of God's power accompanied several events in the Book of Acts.

 One such notable one-time event was Acts 4, verses 29 through 31:"Now, Lord, look on their threats, and grant to Your servants that with all boldness they may speak Your word, 30 "by stretching out Your hand to heal, and that signs and wonders may be done through the name of Your holy Servant Jesus."
 31 And when they had prayed, the place where they were assembled together was shaken; and they were all filled with the Holy Spirit, and they spoke the word of God with boldness.